BPerezLamarque/HOME/Tutorial_HOME.md

 # Run Empirical applications:

+## Creating alignments for each OTU

+In order to run HOME, you need first to create the microbial alignments for each OTU of the microbiota.
+The first steps of processing of the raw data (combining [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines) and the second steps to make the OTU alignments are available in a bash script [here](http://www.brmicrobiome.org/16sillumina).

+## Example of empirical applications - great apes microbiota:

 Let's run HOME for 3 the great apes microbiota.
 Previously, your working directory must contain the host tree with a filename **host_tree_NAME.tre** (Newick format), and all the OTU alignments with the filenames **alignment_NAME_OTU.fas** (FASTA format).

 For instance, in this empirical application, you must provide:

 -- */my_working_directory/host_tree_great_apes.tre*

 -- */my_working_directory/alignment_great_apes_OTU0001.fas*

 -- */my_working_directory/alignment_great_apes_OTU0002.fas*

 -- */my_working_directory/alignment_great_apes_OTU0003.fas*